 10. Eve Kayser

-Eve Kayser's portfolio catches the eye right away with a beautiful gradient on his logo and subtle floating squares in matching colors.
+Eve Kayser's portfolio immediately catches the eye with gradient effects on the logo and subtle floating squares in matching colors.

 Information about Eve’s expertise, a short introduction to his experience, and contact details can be found above the fold.
 The link to recent work is an anchor link, skipping the page scroll to deliver a quick look at Eve’s portfolio.
 The cut-to-the-chase approach takes potential clients straight to the samples to satisfy their curiosity and speed up the site experience.

 If you’re a recent grad looking to build your student portfolio or planning to change careers, check out Webflow University's design portfolio course.
 This 21-day course teaches you to incorporate visual design into your portfolio site without writing code.
 And if you’re ready to build your portfolio today, we offer plenty of templates to get you started.